gezalore/designbench/docs/source/descriptor.rst

 subdirectory.
 All file references are interpreted as paths relative to the deign directory (that is, relative to the directory containing ``descriptor.yaml``).
-Furthermore, to prevent picking up any unlisted files during a build, designbench runs are sandboxed in the working directory via symlinks that point to the files listed in the design descriptor.
+Furthermore, to prevent picking up any unlisted files during a build, RTLMeter runs are sandboxed in the working directory via symlinks that point to the files listed in the design descriptor.
 This requires that all file names used within the same descriptor entry to be unique.
 That is, you cannot have two different files with the same name that are